 - Maintenance Information: Include maintenance schedules and information on which vendors to contact for each service (e.g., auto mechanic, heating and cooling repair company).

 When documents on your legacy list change, be sure to update the copy in your drawer, computer file or notebook.
 It’s a good idea to photocopy each document and place it in a safe deposit box in case of a fire.
 Make sure your loved ones have access to the safe deposit box information.

 While it takes time to pull together and organize your documents in a way that is easy for your family to access, the peace of mind you will bring your loved ones is more than worth the effort, especially during those days and months following your passing.

-Learn how to include a legacy letter to your loved ones with your estate documents by downloading my Guide to Purposeful Language.
+Note from Bill: I appreciate Michael’s great practical post.
+Picking up on one item mentioned in his list, learn how to include a legacy letter to your loved ones with your estate documents by downloading my Guide to Purposeful Language.

 Photo by Esther Ann on Unsplash